mkaszubowski/reefpoints/source/posts/2015-11-18-phoenix-is-not-rails.md

 end
 ```

-Unless you're a seasoned Rails developer, you wouldn't know that `show` calls `render "index.html"` implicitly.
+Unless you're a seasoned Rails developer, you wouldn't know that `show` calls `render "show.html"` implicitly.
 Even if it was called explicitly, you would have to know that all instance variables are copied from the controller instance to the view instance, which is a layer of complexity that few realize when first getting into Rails development.
+Convention over configuration is a Good Thing, but there's a threshold where implicit behavior sacrifices clarity.
+Phoenix optimizes for clarity, in a way that we think strikes a perfect balance with easy to use APIs
-Beyond that, as a programmer you must be aware of all the implicit state of the instance, such as the `params` hash, and the `request` object.
+Beyond that, as an Object Oriented programmer you must be aware of all the implicit state of the instance, such as the `params` hash, and the `request` object.
 In Phoenix, everything is explicit.
 The `conn` is our bag of data and line of communication with the webserver.
 We pass it along through a pipeline of functions called plugs, transforming the connection, and sending response(s) as needed.

 #### Why it matters: easy to test